Wednesday, January 31, 2018

 Today I woke up early to drop off Giovanna at school and do some errands.
 On my way to the grocery store I received a text message from Ale reminding me about the First Presidency Press Conference to officially introduce the new prophet of the church after President Monson's passing.

-At the parking lot I was able to listen to the first words of our new President Russell M. Nelson.
+At the parking lot I was able to listen to the first words of our new prophet President Russell M. Nelson.
 I love him.
 I have always loved him.
 And I sustain him and his counselors President Dallin H. Oaks and President Henry B. Eyring with all my heart.

 I got back home just in time to hear Presid.
 Oaks and Presid.
 Eyring testimonies.